tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/Neutronics.md

 ## Various properties

 In GeN-Foam, cross-sections and several other neutronics properties are handled by the *XS.H* class.
+Detailed explanations on the file format are provided in *XS.H* and in the tutorials (e.g *3D_SmallESFR*).

 <div class="border-box">
 <b>The *nuclearData* dictionary</b>